greenbone/openvas-scanner/doc/manual/nasl/built-in-functions/cryptographic/bn_random.md

 ## NAME

-**bn_random** - takes one named arguments need to returns a message passing interface with the given amount of bits.
+**bn_random** - takes one named arguments need to return a message passing interface with the given amount of bits.

 ## SYNOPSIS

 *str* **bn_random**(key: str, buf: str);

-**bn_random** It takes one named arguments need to returns a message passing interface with the given amount of bits.
+**bn_random** It takes one named arguments need to return a message passing interface with the given amount of bits.

 ## DESCRIPTION